 2. Choose a Name and Brand Your Property Management Company

-A well thought out name supplies a lasting impression.
-Here’s a few tips for property managers looking to brand a new business venture.
-Successful property management companies start out branding.
+Here are a few tips for aspiring property managers looking to brand their new business venture.
+Remember, successful property management companies start their journey with a strong brand.

 - Make sure the name is unique.
 There’s legal issues about duplication in most states.
 Try a Google search to see what’s taken.